 Update: As of March 2016, Brangthong is ranked # 7 challenger for the Super Flyweight WMC title, which is currently vacant.

-After feeling a bit rusty in my fight on the Queen’s birthday, I wanted to have another one as soon as possible to get comfortable again, so the promoter set me up with one two weeks later at Asiatique.
+After feeling a bit rusty in my fight on the Queen’s birthday, I wanted to have another one as soon as possible to get comfortable again, so the promoter set me up with a fight two weeks later at Asiatique.
 He matched me with BrangThong PhetPairat, an opponent who he’d asked me to fight before.
-I was working on that occasion, so had to pass.
+I was working on the previous occasion, so had to pass.
 I knew nothing about her, which is the case with almost all of my opponents, but he did send me a couple of photos of her.

 On the morning of the fight, I was woken up by a knock at the door.
 It was a French guy who’d been staying at the gym for a little while.
-He said said that he’d heard that I was fighting that evening and wanted to know if I could get him on the card as well.
+He said that he’d heard that I was fighting that evening and wanted to know if I could get him on the show as well.
 Having just woken up, I was not ready for how ridiculous this was.
 For a start, even if it was a possibility, he should have been asking the trainers, not waking me up on fight day.
 The guy barely even trained anyway!
-I politely told him that there was absolutely no chance, although on reflection, I probably should have just told him to fuck off because he just stood there and stared at me anyway, not taking in what I was saying and asking for the promoter’s details.
-I gave him some bullshit answer about finding it on Facebook and went back to bed, wondering what had just happened.
-Must get better and telling people to piss off.
+Confused, I politely told him that there was absolutely no chance of that happening.
+I should have just told him to fuck off because he just stood there and stared at me anyway, then asked me for the promoter’s number.
+I gave him some bullshit answer about finding him on Facebook and went back to bed, wondering what had just happened.
+I must get better and telling people to piss off.

 There were a lot of new people at the gym that week, so they all came down to watch the fight.
 It was strange to have a bunch of people I didn’t know instead of the support group that I’m used to, but since all of my friends and usual training partners had left, it was nice to have new people to do that for me.
 When I got there, I found that some of my students had turned up, too!
 That was a really nice surprise.
 The only time I’d ever had students come to see me fight was my third one, which was on the Queen’s birthday in 2012.
 Although my students often take an interest in my training and fights, I’d never expect them to actually come out to watch me.
 This time, Toi, a lady in her forties, Sine and her younger sister, Somza, who I also teach, were all waiting outside for me when I arrived.
 At first, they would only allow me to come in with one cornerman, so they snapped this photo of me before Kru Singh and I went upstairs to prepare.